 In Ontario, there is a system of prevention, testing, care, and support.
 There are many programs and resources to respond to HIV in the province.
 HelloOntario is a website that is here to help you get connected.

 As a newcomer to Ontario, it is important to know where you can find the information and help you need.
 If you or someone you know is living with HIV/AIDS, this resource is here to provide you with basic information about HIV, and to point you in the right direction for treatment, support, and care services.

-For overall HIV trends in Canada, click here
+For overall HIV trends in Ontario, click here

 In Ontario, you can dial 211 on your phone or visit 211 Ontario to find an AIDS service organization (ASO) and other HIV/AIDS programs in your city or town.
 Use your location to find services near you.